 At age 15, Dina Vierny began modeling for the 73-year-old sculptor.
 The works he produced of her revived his career.
 In 1995, Dina opened this museum to exhibit Maillol's paintings, sculptures, and artwork and added her own collection of drawings by Cézanne, Degas, and Ingres.
 It's a fascinating story, and a wonderful museum in Saint-Germain-des-Prés, on the Left Bank.

 Don't worry if you've never heard of the 19th-century Symbolist painter.
 We hadn't either, until we learned his museum is housed in a stunning mansion near Parc Monceau in the 17th Arrondissement.
-Even if you aren't sure about his art, it's worth a trip to see the building, one of the only private mansions of the Third Republic open to the public.
+Even if you aren't sure about his art, it's worth a trip to see the building, one of the only private mansions from the Third Republic era open to the public.

 Many famous museums are all about art, like the Louvre, d'Orsay, and Pompidou.
 But you may not know about the theses half-dozen Paris museums dedicated to art.

-For instance, in addition to Pompidou there's another modern art museum in Paris that we like even better.
+For instance, in addition to Centre Pompidou there's another modern art museum in Paris that we like even better.
 It's smaller, more intimate, less crowded, and free!
 There are at least two Paris museums dedicated to Asian art.
 And then there are those dedicated to the arts of fashion and furniture.